Dallinger/Dallinger/docs/source/recruitment.rst

 an experiment.
-Dallinger's main recruiter for deployed experiments uses the `Amazon Mechanical Turk <https://www.mturk.com>`__, a "crowdsourcing marketplace" for automating the process of signing up experiment participants, obtain their consent, arranging them in groups to perform the experiment, communicating with them, and paying them for their participation.
+Dallinger's main recruiter for deployed experiments uses the `Amazon Mechanical Turk <https://www.mturk.com>`__, a "crowdsourcing marketplace" for automating the process of signing up experiment participants, obtaining their consent, arranging them in groups to perform the experiment, communicating with them, and paying them for their participation.

 A concept directly related to MTurk recruitment is ``qualifications``.
 A qualification is a participant attribute, like location or approval rate,